 WordPress Sticky Posts Explained

 A sticky post is a blog post primarily used to highlight the important content on your blog.
 Most of the blogger use this WordPress post feature to present their blog posts top of the blog page for grabbing their users’ attention.

-There are mainly two types of blog post that are used as a sticky post.
+There are mainly two types of blog posts that are used as sticky posts.

 1. Pillar Content on Your Blog